-MitM attacks, also known as Man-in-the-Middle attacks, occur when an attacker intercepts, relays or alters the communication between two parties who believe they are directly communicating with each.
-MitM attacks are a very common, dangerous, and easy way to steal data ‘in transit’ in mobile.
-Mobile App users often use mobile applications to send confidential information and/or secrets to others using the same app.
+MitM attacks, also known as Man-in-the-Middle attacks, occur when an attacker intercepts, relays, or alters the communication between two parties who believe they are directly communicating with each other.
+MitM attacks are an easy way for hackers to steal or harvest data while it’s ‘in transit’ from the app to the server.
+Mobile users often use mobile apps to send confidential information and/or secrets to others using the same app.
 Using MitM attacks (and other forms of network or session hijacking techniques) a malicious attacker can gain access to mobile data in transit (such as usernames, passwords, secrets, etc).

-This Knowledge Base article explains how to use Appdome’ to implement a layered, multi-pronged, MitM Attack Protection for your mobile applications.
-With Appdome’s Trusted Session, all mobile data ‘in transit’ is protected.
+This Knowledge Base article explains how to use Appdome to implement a layered, multi-pronged defense against MitM and other types of attacks that target mobile data in transit.
+Appdome’s Trusted Session protects data while it travels.

-Appdome is a mobile integration platform as a service (iPaaS) that allows users to add a wide variety of features, SDKs, and APIs to Android and iOS applications.
-Using a simple ‘click to add’ user interface, Appdome allows anyone to easily implement Trusted Session to any mobile application- instantly, no code or coding required.
+Appdome is a mobile integration platform as a service (iPaaS) that enables anybody to add a wide variety of features, SDKs, and APIs to Android and iOS applications.
+Using a simple ‘click to add’ user interface, Appdome enables anyone to easily implement Trusted Session in any iOS or Android app – instantly, no code or coding required.

 Using Appdome, there are no development or coding prerequisites.
 For example, there is no Appdome SDK, libraries, or plug-ins to implement Trusted Session to enable MitM attack protection.
 Trusted Session can be added to any iOS or Android app in seconds, with no code or coding.